Part 2 | For fear I might forget Part 1 of “a well-laid table” it seems pointless to wait.

 I always start setting the table a day, and sometimes 2-3 days ahead of a dinner party.
 You might well ask why, and the answer is simple.
 Starting early allows me time to gradually build the table setting as the mood takes me.
-I can then focus on the food on the day and having fun on the night.
+I can then focus on the food during the day and have fun at night.

 Tip | invest a large net to cover your dining table.
 I purchased a white roll of mosquito net, 5000 x 2000 (or thereabouts) from Spotlight.
 Even better still, it was only $50!
 It works magic on a dining table, once set, keeping everything clean and free of dust (but hey who has dust in their house 😩).

 My best investment has been the black food stands.
 I purchased these from Table Culture (my absolute favourite exclusive housewares store in Subiaco).
 I understand that they are now difficult to purchase, possibly because a number of my friends have them as well.
 Ask anyway, Paddy can always put your name down.

 Photo | my stands come in 3 different heights

 You can also use bowls (refer to my home page photo…that table was built on an assortment of glass bowls).
 Whichever you select as your “special” make sure they are sturdy enough to accommodate your serving dishes.
 Could be an absolute nightmare if your dinner collapsed under the weight of the stand.
 However, let’s be optimistic!!!